paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 `data=[payload]`

-GET will return the URI contents as text/plain.
-Initially.
+GET will return the URI contents as text/plain, since it's always the data you POSTed.

 The authorized consumer can query for categories and keys: